 2. A Brief History of Time by Stephen Hawking

 A Brief History of Time by Stephen Hawking is a New York Times Best Seller.
-It remained on the top position for more than 143 weeks, which is a record.
-And sold over 10 million copies globally in 20 years.
+The record-breaking book remained at the top position for more than 143 weeks and sold over 10 million copies globally in 20 years.

-In this book, Hawking talks about the universe, from the very beginning to the universe as we see it today.
-And he molds this very complicated science into a easy to digest language.
-The only formula used is E=mC^2.
-If you want your astronomy journey full of thrills, ABHoT is undoubtedly a greatest astronomy book for beginners.
+In this book, Hawking talks about the universe, from point zero to the universe as we see it today.
+He molds this very complicated science into an easy-to-digest language.
+The only formula you will see in the book is E=mC^2.
+If you want your astronomy journey full of thrills, ABHoT is undoubtedly an excellent astronomy book for beginners.

 3. Black Holes: The Reith Lectures by Stephen Hawking

 In 2016 Professor Stephen Hawking delivered the BBC Reith Lectures on a subject that fascinated him for decades – black holes.

 The book is assembled especially for black hole enthusiasts; from the discovery.
 The short 64-page book discusses everything (including formation, behavior, and more) about the bizarre black holes with detailed graphical illustrations.